 It is difficult for geologists to interpret what Colorado may have looked like during this time, because most of this region's Precambrian-age rocks have been highly altered by extreme heat and pressures.

-Precambrian rocks are often called basement rocks since they are usually buried deep beneath the surface.
+Precambrian rocks are often called basement rocks, since they are usually buried deep beneath the surface.
 They only become exposed under special circumstances where the overlying younger rocks have been stripped away.
 Most exposures of these ancient rocks are found in the cores of mountain ranges or in deeply eroded canyons like the Black Canyon.

 The metamorphic rock that dominates the walls of the Black Canyon is called gneiss (pronounced "nice"), and is blended with schist, another rock that normally has flat or elongated crystals.
 You might spot the intense folding of the alternating light and dark bands in this adjacent photo.
 These rocks were once buried deep below the Earth's surface where they encountered extreme heat and pressure.

-Pink streamers of pegmatite animate the towering cliffs of the canyon at Painted Wall overlook.
 This granite-like igneous rock formed as hot magma forced its way into cracks.
 It cooled slowly, allowing large crystals to form.
 The pegmatite is loaded with shiny muscovite (mus'-ko-vite) mica and large crystals of a pinkish mineral called potassium feldspar.

 The overlooks along the South Rim Drive offer excellent panoramic views of the canyon, and a chance for close examination of the Precambrian rocks that form the canyon walls.
 You might especially enjoy viewing the rocks along the Oak Flat Trail or the walk out to Rock Point.